confooshius/AAI-511_Final_Project/README.md

 Training samples: 642152
 Validation samples: 160539

-We planned to do more tuning/adjustments, but the initial model came out with a very strong performance after some hyperparameter tuning which can be seen in cell 5, "LSTM-CNN Model" section.
+We had to do significant tuning to get the model to reach the classification numbers that we found.
 We added a CNN block to find local musical patterns, added dropout, a custom learning rate, early stopping, and more various techniques we learned throughout the course.
+We tried different models (bidirectional) and used keras tuner to find optimal hyperparameters.

 To perform evaluation, we utilized the sklearn library.